Is Depression Genetic? Understanding The Biology: People With Depression

 Based on what science knows about genetics and illness, each person inherits genes from both parents that may predispose them to some illnesses, making them more likely to experience a condition.
 However, it may not be 100% likely for them to experience the condition, as recessive genes can sometimes take over, even if both parents have a dominant gene for a mental or physical health condition.

 For example, one person might have a genetic predisposition to heart disease.
-Having a predisposition doesn't ensure the person develops heart disease at any point.
+Having a predisposition doesn't guarantee the person will develop heart disease at any point.
 However, if they embrace a lifestyle with unhealthy behaviors, they may be more susceptible to it.
 Despite this, some people with unhealthy behaviors and predispositions do not develop diseases.

 This reasoning can also apply to mental illnesses.
 For example, a person may have two parents with diagnosed depression.
 They may feel mentally well and have a safe home life.
 However, after exposure to traumatic bullying, the individual starts to develop similar symptoms of depression as their parents.
 This event and a genetic predisposition led to a depressive episode for this fictional individual.